hdeeg/utm_ufit/documentation/utm_doc.md

 Note that there are setup-parameters (such as `plotorb`) which may override `dflag`, in order to turn on or off some specific type of displays.

-Independently of the setting of `dflag `, a final lightcurve is displayed in an interactive plot-window (this can be suppresed with  `plcflag -1` in a setupfile).
+Independently of the setting of `dflag`, a final lightcurve is displayed in an interactive plot-window (this can be suppresed with  `plcflag=-1` in a setupfile).

 The symbols this plot are  (these depend on the `tflag`parameter, see below):
 		- solid-line: transit-model (UTM-output for tflag =0,1)